Skip to Content

 Credit: savorytooth.com

-Plus, these pumpkin cheesecake bars have a slight pumpkin taste and are not too sweet.
+These pumpkin cheesecake bars have a slight pumpkin taste and are not too sweet.
 That is exactly what you crave for once you’re no longer used to eating foods high in sugar.

 Don’t be afraid to meal prep it and bring it to work for your colleagues.
-They’ll surely appreciate the gesture.

 Per Serving: